OfflineIMAP/offlineimap/docs/FAQ.rst

 Does OfflineIMAP verify SSL certificates?
 -----------------------------------------

-By default, no.  However, as of version 6.3.2, it is possible to enforce verification of SSL certificate on a per-repository basis by setting the `sslcacertfile` option in the config file.
+You can verify an imapserver's certificate by specifying the CA certificate on a per-repository basis by setting the `sslcacertfile` option in the config file.
 (See the example offlineimap.conf for details.)
+If you do not specify any CA certificate, you will be presented with the server's certificate fingerprint and add that to the configuration file, to make sure it remains unchanged.
+No verification happens if connecting via STARTTLS.

 How do I generate an `sslcacertfile` file?
 ------------------------------------------